mariadb-operator/mariadb-operator/docs/SQL_RESOURCES.md

 ## Configure reconciliation

 As we previously mentioned, SQL resources are periodically reconciled by the operator into SQL statements.
-You are able to tweak the reconciliation interval using the following fields:
+You are able to configure the reconciliation interval using the following fields:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1